JakubPedryc16/Cocktail_WebApp/README.md

 # Cocktailoo Beta

 Cocktailoo Beta is a prototype application designed to simplify the discovery and management of cocktails for enthusiasts.
-While limited in functionality compared to the envisioned full version, the prototype focuses on essential features to enhance the user experience.
+While limited in functionality compared to the envisioned full version, it lays the groundwork for future iterations with more advanced features.

 ## Key Features
 - **Search Functionality**: